lac-dcc/sepe/README.md

 if it deems necessary.
 After `RQ5` executes, `TC` column results can be produced by executing `true_collisions.sh <normal|uniform|incremental>`

-**TODO: INC TC AND UNIFORM TC ARE SWITCHED**

 #### RQ6

 RQ6 produces a graph that should show the same patterns as the ones in the paper.
-The graphs is in the file: `output-rq6/rq6.pdf`.
+The graph is in the file: `output-rq6/rq6.pdf`.

 #### RQ7